Half Brothers: Plot

-Renato, an aviation business executive working in his own company based in San Miguel, receives a call from Katherine, who informs him that his father Flavio is sick and wishes to visit him to the hospital in Chicago, where he resides.
-Renato reluctantly obliges, having had a grudge with his father for not returning to him when he immigrated to the United States 25 years ago.
-He first encounters Asher, who is making a blog at a coffee shop, before he is later revealed to be his half-brother, whose existence he is unaware of.
-Flavio asks the brothers to deliver an envelope with the word "Eloise", to a man in St. Louis named Evaristo.
-Renato berates Flavio and storms out of the hospital, but after visiting his wake, he begrudgingly agrees.
+Renato, working in an aviation company as a business executive, receives a call from a woman named Katherine.
+She informs him that his father, Flavio is ill and wishes for him to visit him in Chicago where he currently resides.
+Renato reluctantly agrees, having had a grudge with Flavio for not returning to him after immigrating to the United States during the Mexican currency crisis.
+He arrives at a hospital and learns he has a half-brother named Asher, a man Renato initially crossed paths at the coffee shop but is unaware of his existence.
+Flavio request his brothers to deliver an envelope (with the word "Eloise") to a man in St. Louis named Evaristo.
+While Asher accepts, Renato berates him, but after visiting his wake, he begrudgingly obliges.

-To Renato's anger, Asher takes a detour and steals a small goat whom he calls "Renatito" from a local ranch from a barn owned by a group of armed men.
-They eventually reach an old factory in St. Louis that produces radio-controlled airplanes that Renato and Flavio used to play with.
-Directed by one of the factory's employees to a Mexican bar across the street, they meet Evaristo, a friend of Flavio's who also immigrated to the United States with him.
+On the trip to St. Louis, Asher makes a detour to steal a goat, whom he names "Renatito", from a local ranch belonging to a group of armed men.
+The brothers escape, but this angers Renato and the two brothers have a scuffle.
+The two eventually arrive at an old factory in St. Louis that produces radio-controlled planes that Renato used to play with Flavio.
+Directed by one of the employees to a Mexican bar, he finds Evaristo, a friend of Flavio's who also immigrated to the United States with him.

-Providing them with a key, Evaristo explains to Renato that Flavio worked in the local factory as a cheap laborer, but he manages to revitalize it into making RC airplanes with the help of his then-business partner, Katherine.
-The two had a good professional relationship that turned into a one-night stand.
-Evaristo then gives Renato a box with another envelope written to a "Mr. B," which contains a claim ticket for a pawnshop; the two deduced that the pawnshop is located in Oklahoma City.
+Evaristo explains that he and Flavio worked in the dilapidated factory as cheap laborers, but Flavio manages to revitalize it by making RC planes with the support of his business partner, Katherine.
+Their professional relationship eventually turned into a one-night stand, at which Renato decided to leave to return to Mexico.
+He then gives the brothers a second clue; an envelope written with "Mr. B" containing a pawnshop claim ticket–the brothers deduce that the pawnshop is located in Oklahoma City.

-Renato and Asher finds Mr. B, who presents them with Flavio’s wedding ring.
-Mr. B explains that Renato was mugged on his way for the border, forcing him to pawn his ring for the money needed to return to the border.
-However, he was arrested by border guards.
-Mr. B gives them an envelope for Eloise containing a picture of a convent in El Paso.
-Asher wants to know more about Flavio, but an impatient Renato unsuccessfully tries to head back to Mexico, only to find his passport is missing.